People are outraged—$13 for a box of cereal! Yep, Morning Summit cereal hit grocery store shelves in February 2020 with a shocking price tag of $13.

 Sugary ingredients like maple syrup and brown sugar syrup in combination with the added fruit should be enough to sweeten the cereal.
 There’s no need to add additional sugar.

-In my opinion, its debatable wether this cereal is truly “lightly sweetened”.
+In my opinion, it’s debatable whether this cereal is truly “lightly sweetened”.

 3.)
 Partially Produced with Genetic Engineering